 TroutRoutes seems to have a very loyal following; I am a bit more on the fence myself.
 Some of this is a lifetime of using paper maps, some is that I can largely get much of the same information online for free - and I like free.
 I will try to lay out the pros and cons as I see them and for whom it works and those that may not get $40 a year worth of use out of it.
-After a season of using it, I am on the fence about renewing my subscription next year (in full transparency, I have a free year's subscription next year for assisting with Talking Trout).
-And their free version is pretty much useless so the $40 a year subscription is really a necessity to use it in any meaningful way.
+After a season of using it, I am on the fence about renewing my subscription next year (edited this because I did not take the free subscription so I could re-evaluate this post and write another one later).
+And their free version is pretty much useless so the $40 a year subscription (now $60 a year) is really a necessity to use it in any meaningful way.

 First, a bit about what TroutRoutes is.
 It is a phone app but there is also a desktop version that maps trout streams and access to them.
 As I write this, there are 33 states that are mapped (though that includes a few troutless or nearly troutless states), over 25,000 trout streams, and over 150,000 access points.
-(To add, I now know that number will be 40 by the time this is published or shortly after and they are working to have the lower 48 completed by the end of the year.)
+(As of this update - early June 2023 - the lower 48 has been mapped.)

 The apps maps trout streams, public lands, boat landing, campgrounds, fly shops, and other map features around trout fishing.
 It is really one-stop shopping for the trout angler.
 Outside of the states that are not mapped, there really is not anything comparable.
 Yes, there are other mapping apps - On-X would be the most commonly used - but Trout Routes is dedicated to trout fishing and access.
 There are, I am sure, online options for each state but this puts it all in one consistent and very convenient package.
 That is to me, the big selling point of TroutRoutes.
 An angler can go anywhere - outside of the currently unmapped states - and TroutRoutes will work for them.
 And it will look the same anywhere they go.